Version Publication

 ADR-070 Tier 1

-(single-Python-consumer call flow consumed directly by apps/* per validator rule 7 per
+(single-Python-consumer call flow consumed directly by apps/* per the validator’s app-context-surface rule).

 The handler is minted in spectral.worlds.application.publication.

-spectral.platform does not subscribe to it for state changes. evaluation_authority_ref
+spectral.platform’s decision-server does not subscribe to it for state changes (per

 UI surfaces

-- Release-notes editor — see Release notes; the operator-authored narrative plus correction-record content that ships with the new version
+Release-notes authoring is the release-notes editor — the operator-authored narrative plus three-category restatement content that ships with the new version.

-Every UI surface has a corresponding API endpoint per the dual-occupant API/UI parity rule; the Operations Agent consumes the same endpoints to draft release notes and trigger publication.
+Every UI surface has a corresponding API endpoint per the API/UI parity rule — the UI is a thin client over the same routes.

 API surfaces

-Section titled “API surfaces”The HTTP routes consumed by both the UI and the Operations Agent (per the parity contract) include:
+Section titled “API surfaces”The HTTP routes the UI consumes as an API client (per the parity contract) include:

 Auth middleware sets app.user_id via SET LOCAL per